Green House Project: Green House Project Homes

 In a typical Green House Project home, each elder has his or her own private room and bathroom.
 Homes typically also include a living room, kitchen and open dining area.
 The homes are built to blend in with surrounding houses and neighborhoods.
 The Green House Project model allows for urban, rural and suburban style homes.

 Residents do schedules and are encouraged to interact with staff and other residents, plus visitors (pets and family members).
 Staff members and residents develop personal relationships with one another because of the small community and home atmosphere.

 Staff members in Green House Project homes are broken up into four different roles: the Shahbaz, the Guide, the Sage and the Clinical Support Team.
 The Shahbaz is the versatile worker who provides personal care, prepares meals and performs housekeeping for the elders.
 The name was borrowed from the Persian word for the sultan's hunting falcon.
-Thomas liked the image of a keen-eyed, flexible helper, and the word had no English pre-set, so the Shabaz could be a new entity.
+Thomas liked the image of a keen-eyed, flexible helper, and the word had no English pre-set, so the Shahbaz could be a new entity.
 The Guide is the supervisor of the Shahbaz and is responsible for the operations of the home.
 The Sage is a local elder who volunteers to be a mentor and advise to the work teams in The Green House Project home.
 The Clinical Support Team comprises nurses, therapists, services, activities and dietary professionals who work with the Shahbaz to provide individualized care for each elder.